Skip to Content

 Due to the sensitive nature of this article, several sources agreed to speak to Theogony on the condition of anonymity.
 Altered names of anonymous sources appear with an asterisk upon first use and are always italicized.

 Walking through the A-100 hallway of Alexandria City High School, Walter Caddel* was not expecting the course of his career to change anytime soon.
 Thirty minutes later, that assumption would be put into question.
-Beyond the doors of his administrator meeting, Caddel would find out that his position — along with those of 15 other deans and assistant principals — would be “restructured” next school year; in other words, they would all be required to reapply for their jobs.
+Beyond the doors of his administrator meeting, Caddel would find out that his position — along with the positions of 15 other deans and assistant principals — would be “restructured” next school year; in other words, they would all be required to reapply for their jobs.

 After working in education for decades, and especially now in his position as an administrator, Caddel has become used to change.
 Instituting new practices and policies each year is common for schools, and ACHS is no exception.
 In the last three years, the school has dealt with numerous modifications, from a revamped bell schedule to the implementation of a sophisticated weapons detection system

-Considering such frequent adjustments, it may be easy to dismiss the restructuring of midlevel administrators as just another modification to how the school is run.
+Considering such frequent adjustments, it may be easy to dismiss the restructuring of midlevel administrators as just another revision to how the school is run.
 But, for some, this change is more impactful than normal.

 “I hope I don’t cry,” said Caddel in the first moments of an interview shortly after the decision was announced.
 “We come here, we show up every day, we give it our best, we care about the kids, we care about the school and we care about our colleagues … It feels awful.”